tupui/batman/doc/technical_documentation/space.rst

 and this parameter ``reference`` can be either an object of type ``list`` or a .npy file storing this object.

 A Gaussian process with zero mean is built from ``reference`` and a kernel function.
 The Gaussian process information can be compressed by thresholding the Karhunen Loeve Decomposition (KLD) involved in the Gaussian process sampling.
-This threshold corresponds to the percentage of Gaussian process variance explained by the truncation of the KLD.
+This threshold corresponds to the minimal relative amplitude of the eigenvalues to consider in the Karhunen-Loeve decomposition of the Gaussian process wrt the sum of the preceeding eigenvalues.

 Lastly, Gaussian process realizations can either be added to the reference values [v_1, ..., v_n] and the totals become inputs of the output provider, or directly become inputs of the ouput provider.